EivindArvesen/react-workshop/exercise-3/README.md

 Now that we have a basic understanding of what we want to make, let's dive right in and get started on the `App` component.

 :pencil2: Open `App.js` and remove all of its content.
-:pencil2: All React components must import React in order to run, so start by adding the line `import React from 'react'`.
+:pencil2: All React components must import React in order to run, so start by adding the line `import React from 'react';`.
 :pencil2: Let's assume we only need App as a pure component and add the following:

 ```jsx
 const App = () => (